Apply for a Marker

 Applying for an Indiana State Historical Marker

 Thank you for your interest in the Indiana State Historical Marker Program!
-The Indiana Historical Bureau (IHB) is accepting applications for new marker topics for the 2022-2023 application cycle (for markers to be dedicated in 2023).
+The marker application cycle is currently closed.
+The Indiana Historical Bureau (IHB) will begin posting materials about the 2023-2024 marker cycle later this spring.

 - Demonstrate statewide significance